sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 This release introduces a second database instance, `codeintel-db`.
 If you have configured Sourcegraph with an external database, then update the `CODEINTEL_PG*` environment variables to point to a new external database as described in the [external database documentation](../external_services/postgres.md).
 Again, these must not point to the same database or the Sourcegraph instance will refuse to start.

-### If you wish to keep existing LSIF data

-> WARNING: **Do not upgrade out of the 3.21.x release branch** until you have seen the log message indicating the completion of the LSIF data migration, or verified that the `/lsif-storage/dbs` directory on the precise-code-intel-bundle-manager volume is empty.
-Otherwise, you risk data loss for precise code navigation.

-If you had LSIF data uploaded prior to upgrading to 3.21.0, there is a background migration that moves all existing LSIF data into the `codeintel-db` upon upgrade.
-Once this process completes, the `/lsif-storage/dbs` directory on the precise-code-intel-bundle-manager volume should be empty, and the bundle manager should print the following log message:

-> Migration to Postgres has completed.
-All existing LSIF bundles have moved to the path /lsif-storage/db-backups and can be removed from the filesystem to reclaim space.

-**Wait for the above message to be printed in `docker logs precise-code-intel-bundle-manager` before upgrading to the next Sourcegraph version**.

 ## 3.20

 No manual migration is required, follow the [standard upgrade method](../deploy/kubernetes/update.md) to upgrade your deployment.